MUFLIHAA/Quiz-App/README.md

-# Quiz-App
+# math-quiz-android-app
 Simple Math Quiz app.
 User has 30 seconds timer running, user has to solve maximum problems in 30 seconds.
 Score is recorded.
-User has 30 seconds timer running, user has to solve maximum problems in 30 seconds.
-Score is recorded
+Download repository and extract zip file.
+Open project in Android Studio to run the file